Elena Letourneau

 I understand the territory I teach, not just in theory but from lived experience across diverse contexts.

-I believe that the skills we need for meaningful connection—emotional awareness, erotic empowerment, healthy boundaries, skillful communication—are learnable.
-But most of us never receive explicit education in these areas.
-We struggle through, often feeling like we’re the only one that missed the manual.
+I believe that the skills we need for meaningful connection—emotional awareness, erotic empowerment, resilient boundaries, skillful communication—are learnable.
+These relational capacities should be transmitted through literate caregivers, community, and culture.
+Instead, most of us struggle through without, often feeling like we're the only one that missed the manual.

 Background & Qualifications